Chapter 4

 life.
 Through the celestial courts echoed the first strains of that song

-the highest, and on earth peace, good will toward men."
+highest, and on earth peace, good will toward men."
 Luke 2:14.
+With a

-With a deeper gladness now than in the rapture of the new creation,
+deeper gladness now than in the rapture of the new creation, "the

-"the morning stars sang together, and all the sons of God shouted for
+morning stars sang together, and all the sons of God shouted for joy."

 To man the

-upon Satan in the garden.
-The Lord declared, "I will put enmity
+pronounced upon Satan in the garden.
+The Lord declared, "I will put

-between thee and the woman, and between thy seed and her seed; it shall
+enmity between thee and the woman, and between thy seed and her seed; it

-bruise thy head, and thou shalt bruise his heel."
+shall bruise thy head, and thou shalt bruise his heel."
 Genesis 3:15.
-This

 When Satan

-his seed and her seed, he knew that his work of depraving human nature
+between his seed and her seed, he knew that his work of depraving human

-would be interrupted; that by some means man would be enabled to resist
+nature would be interrupted; that by some means man would be enabled to

-his power.
-Yet as the plan of salvation was more fully unfolded, Satan
+resist his power.
+Yet as the plan of salvation was more fully unfolded,

-rejoiced with his angels that, having caused man's fall, he could bring
+Satan rejoiced with his angels that, having caused man's fall, he could

-down the Son of God from His exalted position.
-He declared that his plans
+bring down the Son of God from His exalted position.
+He declared that

-had thus far been successful upon the earth, and that when Christ should
+his plans had thus far been successful upon the earth, and that when

-take upon Himself human nature, He also might be overcome, and thus the
+Christ should take upon Himself human nature, He also might be overcome,

 Heavenly